iamdeja/collab-bot/README.md

 ## Development Server

-The development server is the place where the campers can interact and test the bot, as for many it might be easier than to work with GitHub's intergrated tools and branches.
+The development server is the place where the campers can interact and test the bot, as for many it might be easier than to work with GitHub's integrated tools and branches.
 The server also makes use of webhooks to make integration with GitHub even simpler.

+> **Note**: the development server shall remain strictly safe for work and no explicit content will be tolerated.
+Devs might be wanting to work in public spaces such as work / university / school, and this rule is in place in order to be considerate towards them.

 ### Bots

-To test the code in an united environment, multiple bots will be in the server.
+To test the code in a unified environment, multiple bots will be in the server.
 _BeachBall_ is the official development bot that runs the code in the _develop_ branch.
 Once a user pushes code to the _develop_ branch, the bot is automatically updated. _BabyShark_ is a bot that is only active when code is ready to be released to Yuuto. _Backend_ is an administrative bot doing under the hood work that one should pay no mind to, such as deployment server and git integrations.

 For _feature_ branches, each camper / developer is welcome and encouraged to add their own testing bot to the server and using it in conjunction with the feature-testing channels to develop it.
-This lightens the load on BeachBall, and also gives you more control of the bot such as viewing console logs or starting it up / shutting it down.
+This lightens the load on BeachBall and gives you more control of the bot such as viewing console logs or starting it up / shutting it down.

 ### Channels